 - Does the current alimony recipient receive cash or money from their new partner?

 - Does one partner cover all of the couple’s living expenses?

 - Does the couple have a shared cell phone plan?

-Prior to filing a supplemental petition for the modification or termination of an alimony based on the establishment of a supportive relationship, it is essential that you seek the guidance of an experienced family lawyer.
-These type of cases entail the application of nuanced and complex statutes and proving the existence of a supportive relationship requires thorough research and exceptional legal acumen.
+Prior to filing a supplemental petition for the modification or termination of alimony based on the establishment of a supportive relationship, it is essential that you seek the guidance of an experienced family lawyer.
+These types of cases entail the application of nuanced and complex statutes and proving the existence of a supportive relationship requires thorough research and exceptional legal acumen.

 The skilled and knowledgeable attorneys at Beller & Bustamante, P.L. can assist you in developing a strategic and effective litigation strategy to maximize the chances of success when it comes to your alimony reduction or termination petition.
 We pride ourselves in conducting thorough and accurate research, zealously advocating for our client’s interests and ensuring that their legal rights and options are fully protected at all stages of the case.
 Contact us today for a free case evaluation and learn how we can help you address all of your legal questions and concerns.